 The first step of planning your dental implants in Poland will be a consultation.
 Without this, the dentist won't be able to provide a precise quotation and they can't see exactly what treatment you require.
 Your consultation will probably involve some x-rays or other oral scans.

 Your chosen clinic may have a partner clinic in the UK that you can visit for your consultation.
 Alternatively, your consultation may take place during your first visit to the dental surgery in Poland.
 Initial consultations are often free of charge or are reimbursed if you go ahead with treatment.

 From this consultation, the dentist will formulate a treatment plan and provide a quotation.
 If you're happy with this, you can go ahead and set a date for your treatment.
 The type and number of implants you require will determine the length of your visits and the number of trips needed.

 Dental implant procedure

 A traditional tooth implant consists of three parts: the crown, the abutment and the implant.
-The implant, usually made from titanium, is the part inserted into the bone; the crown is the part which is visible and looks like a natural tooth; and the abutment fixes the crown to the implant.
+The implant, usually made from titanium, is the part inserted into the bone; the crown is the part that is visible and looks like a natural tooth, and the abutment fixes the crown to the implant.